FmoOliveira/bytedocs/about/index.md

 ---

 ## Hey there! 👋

-I'm a software developer passionate about building things and experiencing the magic when code brings ideas to life.
-My main playground is the .NET ecosystem, especially C#, but I also enjoy working with Python and JavaScript.
+I’m a software developer passionate about bringing ideas to life through code.
+My playground is the .NET ecosystem, especially C#, but I also enjoy dabbling in Python and JavaScript when the problem calls for it.

+I work a lot with Azure, building cloud solutions that are robust, scalable, and impactful.
+I’m also an IoT enthusiast and a fan of homelab tinkering — I love experimenting, automating, and learning by doing.

+Beyond technology, I’m a proud dad to an amazing daughter, and I enjoy creating little adventures for her — from bedtime stories to playful comics.

-In the cloud, Azure is my go-to platform, where I solve problems and craft solutions.
-I started this blog to document my journey to becoming a better developer and building a stronger career.
-Here, you'll find posts on algorithms, software design patterns, and development best practices.
+I started this blog to document my journey of growth as a developer and to share what I learn along the way — from clean code and design patterns to cloud and IoT experiments.

-I'm also an IoT and homelab enthusiast, always tinkering with new projects.
-Beyond tech, I'm a proud father to an amazing 3-year-old daughter.
-I love creating things for her, from storytelling adventures to comics.

-This blog is where my passion for technology and creativity come together.
-I hope you find something here that inspires you.
+Thanks for stopping by — I hope you find something here that inspires you.

-Let's build something awesome together!
+Always curious, always building.

 – Filipe